stuartfowler/CEMT/Documentation/threat-mitigation.md

 The threat mitigation process requires the allocation of system components and threat mitigations to the threat model developed in the [Threat Modelling](./threat-modelling.md) process.
 This allows the modeller to describe potential mitigations against the previously identified threat paths, allocate those mitigations to specific system assets and document the implementation state of those mitigations.

 > **Note**: The information contained in this documentation set aims to guide a modeller and provide instructions on how to use the CEMT to produce the necessary views in CAMEO Systems Modeler.
-The production of an accurate and comprehensive model with appropriate mitigations depends on the cybersecurity expertise and the system knowledge of the modelling team; this documentation simply outlines how to use the CEMT, not how to produce a comprehensive assessment.
+The production of an accurate and comprehensive model with appropriate mitigations depends on the cybersecurity expertise and the system knowledge of the modelling team; this documentation simply outlines how to use the CEMT, not how to produce a comprehensive risk assessment.

 ## Asset Definition Diagrams